 It was Season 2 Episode 11 of Kitchen Nightmares.

-Although it was in a great location on the popular La Brea Avenue, business had been suffering and the family was $200,000 in debt.
+Although it was in a great location on the popular La Brea Avenue, business had been suffering.

 Dean always got stuck cleaning up after his lazy staff, manager Mark and chef Aurelio, which also led to friction in the restaurant.

-The episode began with Ramsay arriving to meet with Dean, who explained that the restaurant’s biggest issue is lack of money.
+The episode began with Gordon Ramsay arriving to meet with Dean.

-Ramsay then sampled the Turkey Patty Melt, Mogadoofu and Blackend Salmon, all of which he found disgusting.
+To test things, Ramsay sampled the Turkey Patty Melt, Mogodoofu (Mogo Tofu?), and blackened Salmon, all of which he found disgusting.